DPotoyan/Chem324/_sources/ch02/note02.md

 where $u(x, t)$ represents the displacement of the string at position $x$ and time $t$.

 - **Separation of Variables:** A common method to solve such equations is the technique of separation of variables.
-This technique assumes that $x$ and $t$ vary independently of each other, allowing us to express $u(x, t)$ as a product of two functions, each depending on only one variable:
+This technique assumes that $x$ and $t$ vary independently of each other, allowing us to express $u(x, t)$ as a product of two functions, each depending on only one variable.
+This allows us to decompose PDE into Ordinary Differnetial Equations ODEs.

 $$
 u(x, t) = X(x) \cdot T(t)
 $$

+- **Principles of superposition:** The wave equation is linear, meaning there $u$ terms appear with first order on both side. that means that linear combination of two solutions $c_1 u_1+c_2u_2$ is also a solution.
+If you have $n$ particular solutions than you write general solution as linear combination of n terms

 ### Step 1: Plug the Product of Univariate Functions into the Wave Equation